BPN-Referencia-Zrt/bpn-interview-trainee/README.md

 ### Task 5:

-Answer the question: Employee, Project, Task.
-Which table(s) could be considered fact table(s) and which table(s) could be considered dimension table(s)?
+Answer the question: Given the tables Employee, Project, and Task, which of them could be considered fact tables and which could be considered dimension tables?